superchoby/ProgrammingLanguagesBlog/BlogEight.md

-# Haskell Performance vs Javascript Performance
+# Haskell Performance vs Python Performance
-Here we will benchmark some algorithms in Haskell and Javascript to see how they compare.
+Here we will benchmark some algorithms in Haskell and Python to see how they compare.
 We will start with simpler algorithms and move our way up to more complex ones.
 To time our Haskell algorithms, we will use the ``:set +s`` command.
 To time out Python algorithms, we will the time library found in the Python standard library.
 ## Printing the numbers from 100000 to 0
 ### Haskell